Adaptive Greedy versus Non-adaptive Greedy for Influence Maximization: A Variant of Greedy Adaptive Policy

 This adaptive policy is always no worse than the non-adaptive greedy algorithm, as it is easy to see that those seeds chosen by $\pi^g$ are either seeded or infected by previously selected seeds in $\pi^{g-}$.

 However, $\pi^{g-}$ can sometimes be conservative.
 It is possible that $\pi^{g-}$ has the same performance as the non-adaptive greedy algorithm, but $\pi^g$ is much better.
 Especially, when there is no path between any two vertices among the first $k$ vertices in $\mathcal{L}$, $\pi^{g-}$ will make the same choice as the non-adaptive greedy algorithm.
-The \infmax instance in Sect.~\ref{sect:proofs} is an example of this.
+The \infmax instance in Section~\ref{sect:proofs} is an example of this.

-We have seen that $\pi^{g-}$ sometimes performs better than $\pi^g$ (e.g., in those instances constructed in the proofs of Lemma 3.2 and Lemma 3.3) and sometimes performs worse than the $\pi^g$ (e.g., in the instance constructed in Sect.~\ref{sect:proofs}).
+We have seen that $\pi^{g-}$ sometimes performs better than $\pi^g$ (e.g., in those instances constructed in the proofs of Lemma~\ref{lem:tightICM} and Lemma~\ref{lem:tightLTM}) and sometimes performs worse than the $\pi^g$ (e.g., in the instance constructed in Section~\ref{sect:proofs}).
 Therefore, given a \emph{particular} \infmax instance, for deciding which of $\pi^{g-}$ and $\pi^g$ to be used (we should never consider the non-adaptive greedy algorithm if adaptivity is available, as it is always weakly worse than $\pi^{g-}$), we recommend a comparison of the two policies by simulations.
 Notice that the seed-picker can randomly sample a realization $\phi$ and simulate the feedback the policy will receive.
 Thus, given $I_{G,F}$, both $\pi^{g-}$ and $\pi^g$ can be estimated by taking an average over the numbers of infected vertices in a large number of simulations.
+In the next section, we evaluate the three algorithms---the non-adaptive greedy algorithm, the greedy adaptive policy $\pi^g$ and the conservative greedy adaptive policy $\pi^{g-}$---empirically by experiments on social networks in our daily lives.